 Immunotherapy for melanoma skin cancer

-Ipilimumab for advanced melanoma
+Immune checkpoint inhibitors for advanced melanoma

 Cytokines for advanced melanoma

-Interferon-alpha as adjuvant therapy
+Interferon-alfa as adjuvant therapy

 BCG (Bacille Calmette-Guerin) vaccine

-Imiquimod (Zyclara) is a drug that, when used as a cream, causes an immune response against skin cancer cells.
-For very early (stage 0) melanomas in sensitive areas on the face that might be scarred by surgery.
+Imiquimod (Zyclara) is a drug that is applied as a cream.
+It causes an immune response against skin cancer cells.
+Some doctors may use imiquimod for very early-stage melanomas in sensitive areas on the face that might be scarred by surgery.
 Some people have serious skin reactions to this drug.

-Last Medical Review: 09/26/2012
+Last Medical Review: 05/01/2015

-Last Revised: 01/17/2013
+Last Revised: 02/01/2016